zama-ai/kms/core/service/README.md

 ```

 #### Description
-This enum is used as metada that accompany a ciphertext to specify its underlying type.
+This enum is used as metadata that accompanies a ciphertext to specify its underlying type.
 </details>

 <details>